Eurobertics/Nebucord/README.md

     - Some models for events
     - Some models and methods for interacting with REST
     - Some gateway events
-    - Automatically reconnecting
     - Many error checking
     - Way more better logging and debugging options
-    - Some WebSocket frame OP codes for message control
     - OAuth 2.0 client implementation

 Install